Klipper3d/klipper/docs/Measuring_Resonances.md

     second time in order to detect axes cross-resonances and attempt to cancel them with input shapers.
   * Running `TEST_RESONANCES AXIS=Y OUTPUT=raw_data` twice on a bed slinger with
-    a glass bed and a magnetic surfaces (which is lighter) to find the input shaper parameters that work well for any print surface configuration.
+    a glass bed and a magnetic surface (which is lighter) to find the input shaper parameters that work well for any print surface configuration.
   * Combining the resonance data from multiple test points.
   * Combining the resonance data from 2 axis (e.g. on a bed slinger printer